orefalo/g2/README.md

 ![image](http://orefalo.github.com/g2/images/key_gen.jpg)

-##Committing
+##Freeze, Unfreeze & Commit

+I have some files I want to stage.
+Do I want `git add .`, `git add -u`, or `git add -A`?
+Which does what again?
+Confused.
+What about staging deletions?

-Git is often referenced as a content SCM that freezes the state of the repository on every commit.
-So rather than providing the rather granular commands `git add` and `git rm` commands, **g2** introduces `freeze` and `unfreeze`.
+**g2** comes with simplicity in mind, rather the using some of the commands above, **g2** introduces `freeze` and `unfreeze`.

 ![image](http://orefalo.github.com/g2/images/freeze.jpg)

 Without arguments, `g freeze` literally freezes the state of the workspace into the staging area.
-Should you need to freeze just one file, or one folder, use `g freeze <path>`.
+It's convenient, one command to stage all the changes: additions and deletions.
+If I need to point the file to stage, I can use `g freeze <path>`.

-There is also a handy one way command `g freeze -m "msg"`, that skips the staging area and commits directly.
+Once changes are frozen, they can be commited with: `g ci -m "commit description"` There is also a handy one way command `g freeze -m "msg"`, that skips the staging area and commits directly.
-Equally straightforward is the `g unfreeze` command, which unstages the files form the index back into the workspace.

-The contents of the staging area can be committed with the `g ci -m "msg"` command.
-No rocket science here, you may however like the `g undo commit` command that reverts the last commit

-I would recommend a look at the cheat sheet to better understand how these commands work: [CheatSheet](http://orefalo.github.com/g2/)
+Ooops, I staged a change that I do not want to commit: I would then use `g unfreeze <path>` to get the file(s) out of the way.

+Try the [CheatSheet](http://orefalo.github.com/g2/) it helps visualize what commands do.

-##Undoing
+##Undoing changes

-Since we introduced undoing in the previous section, let's cover it all.
+Since we introduced **unfreeze** in the previous section, let's cover undoing: Standard git commands are very confusing when it comes to undoing things.
+It requires using the **reset** command which has a bunch of strange parameters that make writes to the git index.
+In fact, in order to undo changes properly, the reset command requires the user to have a clear understanding of the guts of the git index.
+This should not be the case for a common command, like undo.

-**g2** comes with the following undo scenarios:
+So here comes **g2** with the following undo scenarios:

-* `g undo commit` - undo the last commit, put changes back into the staging area
+* `g undo commit` - undo the last commit, put changes back into the staging area.
-* `g undo merge` - reverts all commits up to the state before the last merge
+* `g undo merge` - reverts all commits up to the state before the last merge.
-* `g undo myfile.txt` - reverts the changes in myfile.txt with the version from the repository.
+* `g undo myfile.txt` - reverts any changes made to myfile.txt.

-##History
+##Reviewing the History

 Working with beginners, I found that an easy way to keep them focused is to provide _visuals_.
 Now this is not the github network graph, but it's close enough to get them focused.
 Type `g lg` and enjoy the enhanced colorized commit log output.